 Clues from thin air are difficult to use.

-Your genealogical goals should be to discover as much as you can about your ancestor using all records at your disposal and trying to represent those records and what they say as accurately as possible.
+Your genealogical goals should be to discover as much as you can about your ancestor using all records at your disposal (not just those that agree with you) and trying to represent those records and what they say as accurately as possible.

 And sometimes that might not be what we actually want to find out.